hopsoft/turbo_boost-commands/README.md

 ## State

-TurboBoost Commands manage various forms of state to provide a terrific reactive user experience.
+TurboBoost manages various forms of state to provide a terrific reactive user experience.

 Here’s a breakdown of each type: